roe-dl/weewx-skyfield-almanac/README.md

 If `almanac_time` is not specified, the actual time as returned by `$current.dateTime` is used.

+Latitude and longitude refer to the WGS84 ellipsoid as used by GPS.
 If `lat` and `lon` are not specified, the location of the station is used.

 ### Date and time